wr0ng/borderlands-tools/README.md

 ### Being able to use a different effects unit

 Currently only one is supported: Rakarrack.

-I have tried to set this up in a modular fashion, and in the future I would like to have launcher options for using PureData, Processing, and/or JACK Effects Rack as an extra.
-Hopefully even chaining.
+I have tried to set this up in a modular fashion, and in the future I would like to have other options in the BorderlandsLauncher, to let you launch PureData, Processing, and/or JACK Effects Rack as an effects unit.
+Hopefully even combinations thereof.

 ## License